-2.2.1 Insurance (Australia)
+3.1 Insurance (Australia)

-The Insurance (Australia) business provides consumer, commercial, personal injury and life insurance products to the Australian market.
-Suncorp is one of Australia's largest general insurers by gross written premiums ("GWP") and the largest personal-injury insurer combining compulsory third party ("CTP"), workers' compensation and life insurance (see further section 2.2.4 in relation to the Australian life insurance business).
+The Suncorp Group's Insurance (Australia) business provides consumer, commercial and personal injury products to the Australian market.
+The Suncorp Group is one of Australia's largest general insurers by Gross Written Premium ("GWP") and the largest compulsory third party ("CTP") insurer.